 Many people in Kenya now recognise that FGM is a very harmful practice, and it has recently been made a criminal offence by the Kenyan Government.
 In Kipkelion, local chiefs, elders, teachers and religious leaders generally support the eradication of FGM, but in the more remote rural areas there are still places where the practice persists.

-We’re delighted to have the support of a grant from UK Aid Direct, provided by the Department for International Development (DFID) which will enable us to bring this programme to 3,000 girls in Kipkelion over a 3 year period – focussing on the girls who are most at risk of FGM.
+From 2015 to 2018 this project was supported by a grant from UK Aid Direct, provided by the Department for International Development (now part of FCDO) which enabled us to bring this programme to 3,000 girls in Kipkelion – focussing on the girls who are most at risk of FGM.
+The programme was a great success, and people in Kipkelion and surrounding areas are now asking for further help in the struggle to eradicate FGM.
+We are therefore continuing to support our partners in extending this vital programme.
 We won’t stop until Kipkelion is an FGM free zone!